atong01/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-# - Causal Inference
+- Generative Modeling
 - Optimal Transport
-- Single Cell Transcriptomics
+- Single Cell Dynamics
 - Graph Signal Processing
-- Generative Modeling
 - Protein Design
+- Causal Discovery
 # - Anomaly Detection

 # Education to show in About widget